-SECURITY REQUIREMENTS FOR PROTECTING THE CONFIDENTIALITY OF CUI his chapter describes fourteen families of security requirements (including basic and derived requirements) for protecting the confidentiality of CUI in nonfederal information systems and organizations.
-The security controls from NIST Special Publication 800-53 associated with the basic and derived requirements are also listed in Appendix D. Organizations can use Special Publication 800-53 to obtain additional, non-prescriptive information related to the CUI security requirements (e.g., supplemental guidance related to each of the referenced security controls, mapping tables to ISO/IEC security controls, and a catalog of optional controls that can be used to help specify additional CUI requirements if needed).
+SECURITY REQUIREMENTS FOR PROTECTING THE CONFIDENTIALITY OF CUI his chapter describes fourteen families of security requirements (including basic and derived requirements) Footnote 18: The security requirements identified in this publication are intended to be applied to the nonfederal organization's general purpose internal information systems that are processing, storing, or transmitting CUI.
+Some specialized systems such as medical devices, Computer Numerical Control (CNC) machines, or industrial control systems may have restrictions or limitations on the application of certain CUI requirements and may be granted waivers or exemptions from the requirements by the federal agency providing oversight. for protecting the confidentiality of CUI in nonfederal information systems and organizations.
+17 The security controls from NIST Special Publication 800-53 associated with the basic and derived requirements are also listed in Appendix D. 18 Organizations can use Special Publication 800-53 to obtain additional, non-prescriptive information related to the CUI security requirements (e.g., supplemental guidance related to each of the referenced security controls, mapping tables to ISO/IEC security controls, and a catalog of optional controls that can be used to help specify additional CUI requirements if needed).
 This information can help clarify or interpret the requirements in the context of mission and business requirements, operational environments, or assessments of risk.
 Nonfederal organizations can implement a variety of potential security solutions either directly or through the use of managed services, to satisfy CUI security requirements and may implement alternative, but equally effective, security measures to compensate for the inability to satisfy a particular requirement.
+19